cul/dlst-studio/_posts/2020-10-13-studio-remote.md

 ---

-We miss the social life that we fostered around our collaborative research and learning, especially every Friday from 3pm to 5pm at the Studio Butler.
+We miss the social life that we fostered around our collaborative research and learning, especially every Friday from 3pm to 5pm at the Butler Studio.
 This summer, after wrapping up our work building [a grass roots coalition](http://covidmakerresponse.com/) to provide our city with much needed PPE, we started to offer our support to faculty, students and